maxwey/ChatClient/README.md

 ## How to use the client

 The client can be run from the command line (execute `java Client` after compilation the source files).
 It does not take any launch arguments.
+You can also download and run the compiled jar file version: https://github.com/maxwey/ChatClient/releases

 The UI is self explanatory.